patyatun/Software_Engineering/README.md

 ### 6. Build Management
 ### 7. Unit tests
 I included unit tests to ensure the proper functioning of the Coffee.py file.
 You can find them in the file [test_Coffee.py](https://github.com/patyatun/Software_Engineering/blob/main/test_Coffee.py)

+*test_save*: This test verifies the functionality of the save() function.
+It uses the patch decorator to simulate calls to external functions like filedialog.asksaveasfile and messagebox.showinfo.
+Then it checks if the save() function is able to correctly write to a simulated file and show an information message.

+*test_receipt*: This test verifies the receipt() function, which should generate a receipt with totals for tea, non-coffee, and coffee.
+Values are set for the totals, and then it checks if the generated receipt content correctly contains the expected totals.

+*test_grantotal*: This test evaluates the grantotal() function, which calculates the total costs of the different items in your coffee shop.
+Text inputs for each beverage are simulated, grantotal() is executed, and then the calculations against expected values are verified.

+I runned the tests and they all passed successfully.
+This can also be verified in the screenshot attached in the folder.

 ### 8. Continuous delivery: Pipeline
 ### 9. IDE
 ### 10. DSL